carlosjhr64/neuronet/README.md

 	f(t) = A + B sine(C + D t), t in [0,1,2,3,...]

-I'll set A, B, C, and D to some random number and see if eventually the network can predict the next set of values based on previous values.
+I'll set A, B, C, and D with random numbers and see if eventually the network can predict the next set of values based on previous values.
 I'll try: